FDio/csit/docs/report/introduction/methodology_hoststack_testing/methodology_tcp_with_iperf3.rst

 with the VPP Host Stack configured to utilize the Cubic TCP congestion algorithm.

-Note: iperf3 is single threaded, so it is expected that the 10 stream test does not show any performance improvement due to multi-thread/multi-core execution.
+Note: iperf3 is single-threaded, thus it is expected that the 10-stream test does not show any performance improvement due to multi-thread/multi-core execution.

-There are also variations of these test cases which use the VPP Network Simulator (NSIM) plugin to test the VPP Hoststack goodput with 1 percent of the traffic being dropped at the output interface of VPP1 thereby simulating a lossy network.
+There are also variations of these test cases, which use the VPP Network Simulator (NSIM) plugin to test the VPP Hoststack goodput, with 1 percent of the traffic being dropped at the output interface of VPP1, thereby simulating a lossy network.